Consistency of the flat flow solution to the volume preserving mean curvature flow

 \subsection{Functional and geometric inequalities}

 We will need standard interpolation inequalities on smooth hypersurfaces.
 Since we will apply them on the moving boundary given by the flow, we need to control the constants in the inequalities.
 We begin with a simple interpolation on H\"older norms.
-We begin with a simple interpolation on H\"older norms. \begin{lemma} Let $\Omega \subset \R^{k}$ be an open set and let $u \in C^1(\Omega)$, then for every $\alpha \in (0,1)$